 Study to investigate the behavioural, cognitive and neurological impairments associated with craniosynostosis and plagiocephaly

-In this study, infants with craniosynostosis were followed post-surgically to determine whether there were any cognitive, behavioral, or neurological impairments associated with the condition.
-Dr. Aylward performed MRI measurements on brain scans from these children, now seven years of age, to ascertain whether any brain malformations could be identified and, if so, how they relate to behavioral, cognitive, and neurological impairments.
+In the study, infants with craniosynostosis were followed post-surgically to determine whether there were any cognitive, behavioural, or neurological impairments associated with the condition.
+Dr. Aylward performed MRI measurements on brain scans from these children, now seven years of age, to ascertain whether any brain malformations could be identified and, if so, how they relate to behavioural, cognitive, and neurological impairments.

 Another facet of this NIH-funded study involved the investigation of neurodevelopment in babies with deformational plagiocephaly, another craniofacial disorder that involves cranial asymmetry attributable to external forces (prenatal or postnatal) that shape the malleable infant skull.
 To achieve this, Dr. Aylward conducted MRI scans on a subgroup of children with the condition.

 Although deformational plagiocephaly is dismissed by British medical institutions such as the NHS as a benign and purely cosmetic condition, emerging evidence suggests that infants with the condition may be more at risk of developmental delays, particularly in regards to language and cognition.
 The original article can be found here.

 Can skull malformations impact children in any other way?

 More recently, comparative studies have suggested that children with severe levels of deformational plagiocephaly are more likely to suffer from visual defects such as strabismus (eye misalignment) and anisometropia (significantly different prescriptions in both eyes) when compared to their unaffected peers.
 Although a causal link between the condition and visual defects has not been definitively established, the skull malformation and facial asymmetry associated with deformational plagiocephaly suggests that there is a relationship between the two.

 What treatment is available for babies with craniosynostosis and plagiocephaly?